mtumilowicz/scala-zio2-zstream-workshop/README.md

             outputSink1.zipPar(outputSink2) // send inputs to both
             ```
         * asynchronous aggregations
-            * we would like to specify both a number of records we would like to aggregate and a maximum
-            duration we are willing to wait to aggregate them
+            * size of a chunk + duration (to not wait eternally for filling chunk)
             * example
                 ```
                 def aggregateAsyncWithin[R1 <: R, E1 >: E, A1 >: A, B](